 Australia, El Salvador, Guatemala and United States

 Juilliard violin virtuoso, Jourdan Urbach, discovered when he was performing in hospitals that music could stimulate the brain and spark healing in children with neurological problems.
 After seeing a previously unresponsive child react to his music, Jourdan decided to dedicate his life to sharing the power of medicine and music to help heal.

-Through benefit concerts, his 501c3 nonprofit has generated millions for neurological research and pediatric hospital programs.
+Through benefit concerts, his organization has generated millions for neurological research and pediatric hospital programs.
 Jourdan will use our funds to seed future benefits and further expand his Concerts for a Cure internationally, reaching more children in need.